-Chairing an academic department is the most important administrative position in higher education.
+Chairing an academic department is one of the most rewarding but also challenging administrative positions in higher education.
 The departments are quite literally where the work of the College gets done.
 The professional lives of the faculty and students are, by and large, lived within their academic departments.
-Thus the departmental climate, set primarily by the department chair, is paramount to the success, happiness, and professional development of faculty and students.
+Thus the departmental climate and its operations are paramount to the success, happiness, and professional development of faculty and students.

 The associate provost for academic administration, faculty development, and research also matches department chairs in their first year with experienced chairs, who serve as peer mentors.